tlan16/greenlandproperty/wp-content/plugins/dsidxpress/readme.txt

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

 == Changelog ==

+= 2.1.4 =
+* Change to Affordability widget to allow property type selection
+* WordPress v3.9 compatibility fixes
+* Fix for Schedule a Showing request date format
+* Fixes for url naming conventions for locations that include non-alpha characters

 = 2.1.3 =
 * Admin search builder fixes